adaltas/node-shell/doc/usage/help.md

 Use `./myapp --help` to print the help usage of the overall application.
 The `help` option is automatically registered to the application as well as to every commands.

-If at least one command is registered, use `./myapp help` to print the usage of the application or `myapp help <command...>` to print the usage of specific commands
+If at least one command is registered, use `./myapp help` to print the usage of the application or `myapp help <command...>` to print the usage of specific commands.

 For example, an application `myapp` which has a command `secrets` with a sub command `set` could print the usage of the subcommand `secrets set` with the arguments `./myapp help secrets set`.